nus-cs2103-AY2021S1/ip/docs/README.md

 Users can add 3 Types of Tasks to the List.

-- commands.ToDo
+- ToDo

-- commands.Deadline
+- Deadline

-- commands.Event
+- Event

  # **Command Input**